-There are a lot more Office Icon or SVG graphics available than the ones in Office.
+There are a lot more Office Icon or SVG graphics available than the ones in Office 365 or 2019.
+Jazz up your documents, emails or presentations with a wider range of graphics than the (overused) ones that come with modern Word, Outlook or PowerPoint.

 Why use SVG graphics?

-SVG graphics are scalable.
+SVG graphics are scalable and very adaptable.
 They can be resized from very small to very, very large without losing any quality.
 No blurry edges when enlarging.

 It’s possible to make simple changes to SVG’s like color either within Office or outside it.